khulnasoft/devkit/README.md

 :information_source: For Kubernetes deployments, see [`examples/kubernetes`](./examples/kubernetes).

-BuildKit is composed of the `devkitd` daemon and the `buildctl` client.
+DevKit is composed of the `devkitd` daemon and the `buildctl` client.
 While the `buildctl` client is available for Linux, macOS, and Windows, the `devkitd` daemon is only available for Linux currently.

 The `devkitd` daemon requires the following components to be installed:
 -   [runc](https://github.com/opencontainers/runc) or [crun](https://github.com/containers/crun)
 -   [containerd](https://github.com/containerd/containerd) (if you want to use containerd worker)

-The latest binaries of BuildKit are available [here](https://github.com/khulnasoft/devkit/releases) for Linux, macOS, and Windows.
+The latest binaries of DevKit are available [here](https://github.com/khulnasoft/devkit/releases) for Linux, macOS, and Windows.

 [Homebrew package](https://formulae.brew.sh/formula/devkit) (unofficial) is available for macOS.
 ```console
 $ brew install devkit
 ```

-To build BuildKit from source, see [`.github/CONTRIBUTING.md`](./.github/CONTRIBUTING.md).
+To build DevKit from source, see [`.github/CONTRIBUTING.md`](./.github/CONTRIBUTING.md).

 For a `buildctl` reference, see [this document](./docs/reference/buildctl.md).